 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Holdren family name include Holditch, Holdich, Holdrich, Holdridge, Hilditch and many more.

 This web page shows only a small excerpt of our Holdren research.
-Another 307 words(22 lines of text) are included under the topic Early Holdren History in all our PDF Extended History products.
+Another 159 words(11 lines of text) covering the years 1600 and 1720 are included under the topic Early Holdren History in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Holdren surname or a spelling variation of the name include: Richard Holdick who settled in Virginia in 1650; J. and H. Holdridge settled in Philadelphia in 1822.

 The Holdren Family Crest was acquired from the Houseofnames.com archives.
 The Holdren Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 10 June 2014 at 08:34.